influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/analyzing-logs.md

 ### Selecting specific times
 In the log viewer, you can select time ranges from which to view logs.
-By default, logs are stream and displayed relative to "now," but it is possible to view logs from a past window of time.
+By default, logs are streamed and displayed relative to "now," but it is possible to view logs from a past window of time.
-Timeframe selection is designed to allow you to go to to a specific event and see logs both preceding and following that event.
+Timeframe selection allows you to go to to a specific event and see logs both preceding and following that event.
-When viewing logs from previous time window, first select the target time, then select the offset.
+When viewing logs from a previous time window, first select the target time, then select the offset.
 The offset is used to define the upper and lower thresholds of the window from which logs are pulled.

 ![Selecting time ranges](/img/chronograf/v1.6/logs-time-range.gif)